 Non-resident individuals may repatriate salaries, dividends and interest after providing evidence for the payment of taxes in respect of such income/ payments.
 In the case of dividends or interest, such evidence will normally be the order to the bank making the remittance to pay the appropriate withholding taxes to the tax authorities.
+In case of salaries, an employment agreement showing salary payment terms must be presented to the bank.

-Resident and non-resident individuals may make transfers freely from their Azerbaijani accounts to overseas bank accounts of up to US\$1,000 per banking day, but not exceeding US\$10,000 per month, by indicating the purpose of the transfer.
-Resident individuals may make transfers, but not exceeding US\$10,000 per month, to their immediate family members living or temporarily residing abroad.
+Resident and non-resident individuals may make transfers freely from their Azerbaijani accounts to overseas bank accounts of up to US\$1,000 per banking day, but not exceeding US\$10,000 per calendar month, by indicating the purpose of the transfer.
+Resident individuals may make transfers, but not exceeding US\$10,000 per calendar month, to their immediate family members living or temporarily residing abroad.